iamsayan/ultimate-facebook-comments/README.md

 #### Is there any admin interface for this plugin?

 Yes.
-You can access this from 'Settings > Facebook Comments'.
+You can access this from 'Settings > FB Comments'.

 #### How to use this plugin?

-Go to 'Settings > Facebook Comments', enable/disable options as per your need and save your changes.
+Go to 'Settings > FB Comments', enable/disable options as per your need and save your changes.

 #### How to check this plugin is working?

-After enabling options in 'Settings > Facebook Comments', open any page or post and you can see the facebook comment box.
+After enabling options in 'Settings > FB Comments', open any page or post and you can see the facebook comment box.

 #### How this plugin works?